Intro

 Origins

 The breed is so old that its actual origin is unknown.
 Based on evidence, there are several theories.
-They may have originated as wild equines in Syria, Southern Turkey & Iraq, along the northern edge of the Fertile Crescent.
+They may have originated as wild equines in Syria, Southern Turkey and Iraq, along the northern edge of the Fertile Crescent.
 Another theory suggests that they came from the Southwestern part of Arabia sometime around 2500 BC – where they have since been bred for thousands of years as war mounts.

 It is also unclear when the first Arabian horse was domesticated or what they were used for.
-However by 1500 BC Arabian horses had not only been domesticated but mastered by tribes of the area.
+However by 1500 BC Arabian horses had not only been domesticated, but mastered by tribes of the area.
 These animals were the foundation for the Arabian horse of today.

-Shaped by Religion & War
+Shaped by Religion and War

 The prophet Mohammed was instrumental in bringing the Arabian to the rest of the world.
 He told his followers to cherish these animals and protect the mares who would continue to bear them.
 They were considered animals created by God and that good horsemanship would be rewarded in the afterlife.